 The meteorite as found was an ellipsoidal, milky-white stone covered with a thin translucent fusion crust.
-It is the first impact-melt breccia among aubrites (A. Rubin, 2010), composed of mostly coarse-grained enstatite with some rounded olivines, which are up to 4× larger than olivines found in other aubrites.
+It is the first impact-melt breccia among aubrites (Rubin, 2010), composed of mostly coarse-grained enstatite with some rounded olivines, which are up to 4× larger than olivines found in other aubrites.
 Plagioclase also occurs in higher abundance than in other aubrites, but only trace amounts of nearly-chondritic metal are present.
 Small black, glassy fragments within the solidified matrix are disordered enstatite or shock-blackened olivine.
 Enstatite grains exhibit mosaic extinction and planar fractures.
 Fe-rich end member alabandite [(Mn,Fe)S] is a unique feature to Mayo Belwa.

 Sub-mm- to mm-sized vuggy cavities (~5 vol%) present in the matrix contain a diopsideenstatiteplagioclase lining with amphibole fluor-richterite crystals projecting from the walls.
 These vugs hint at a complex shock history involving a vapor phase for this aubrite, possibly at some depth on the parent body.
 The characteristic hardness of Mayo Belwa compared to most other aubrites is consistent with a formation at some depth.
-In a similar manner, the "fossil" EL3/6 meteorite NWA 2965 and pairings contain vesicles (~6.8 vol%), which A. Rubin (2016) has attributed to impact-induced evaporation of sulfides.
+In a similar manner, the "fossil" EL3/6 meteorite NWA 2965 and pairings contain vesicles (~6.8 vol%), which Rubin (2016) has attributed to impact-induced evaporation of sulfides.
 He reasoned that the sparsity of metal observed in some parts of the mass, especially in the less weathered bluish-gray portions, is the result of metalsulfide melt drainage into nearby regions as represented by Al Haggounia 001 with its large component of limonite (32.6 vol%) replacing FeNi-metal (0.29 vol%) along with sulfide (4.0 vol%).

 Although aubrites and E chondrites share a common O-isotopic signature, chemical and mineralogical differences exist, as well as CRE age distinctions (no aubrites have CRE ages as young as E chondrites), which cast doubt on their formation on a common parent body.
 Some of these differences include the higher abundance of Ti and forsterite in aubritic sulfides than in E chondrites.
 Interestingly, a scenario reconciling these differences has been presented in light of an experiment in which an E chondrite was systematically melted in a very reducing, oxygen-depleted environment (McCoy et al., 1999).

 In the experiment, as the silicate melt reached a temperature range of 10001300°C and a degree of partial melting of 20%, the metalsulfide component began to migrate out of the silicate.
 At 1450°C, a completely separated metal component would have established a metallic core on its parent body.
-Since the sulfides melted at temperatures as low as 1000°C, it is demonstrated that aubritic sulfides cannot be a product of nebular synthesis as previously speculated.
+Because the sulfides melted at temperatures as low as 1000°C, it is demonstrated that aubritic sulfides cannot be a product of nebular synthesis as previously speculated.
 Instead, transfer of S and Ca from the S-rich silicate melts resulted in magmatic crystallization of oldhamite (CaS).
 Additionally, a phase was reached at 1500°C in which tectosilicate was reduced to Si within the metallic melt, with the subsequent crystallization of forsterite.
 Moreover, Ti-rich troilite crystallized from a combination of an Fe-rich sulfide melt and a mixed sulfide melt.
 All of these results from the experiment are consistent with a derivation of the aubrites from an E chondrite-type precursor in a strongly reducing, oxygen-depleted environment.

 In a separate experiment (Fogel, 2001), the finding of roedderite in Peña Blanca Spring and Khor Temiki indicates that these aubrite melts were produced in peralkaline conditions, having a 1:1 ratio of K and Na.
 These are conditions at which a forsteriteenstatiteroedderite cotectic exists at 1155°C. By this scenario, it was demonstrated how the simultaneous crystallization of forsterite and enstatite from such a melt might have been stabilized with roedderite.
 However, such forsterite is also expected to be Si-rich, which is not the case in the new unbrecciated, olivine-bearing aubrite, LAP 03719 (McCoy et al., 2005).
 Furthermore, it was discovered that LAP 03719 lacks roedderite.
 Characteristics of this new aubrite call into question the origin of aubrites from known enstatite chondrites.